 Aloe brevifolia Mill.

-Short-leaved Aloe, Crocodile Plant, Blue Aloe
+Blue Aloe, Crocodile Jaws, Crocodile Plant, Short-leaved Aloe

 How to Grow and Care

-Aloe are not particularly fast-growing and will only rarely need repotting.
-Repot plants in the spring that are tipping over their pots or have ceased growing.
-Use a fast-draining potting mix with one-third sand or pebbles.
+These succulents are not particularly fast-growing and will only rarely need repotting.
+However, in the spring, repot Aloes that tip over their pots or have ceased growing.
+Use a fast-draining potting mix with one-third of sand or pebbles.
 When repotting a larger plant, dividing the root ball carefully is possible.
 Some varieties of Aloe will send off offsets that can be potted independently.